codertd/angular-basic/README.md

 A quick sample Angular project.

-npm install -g angular/cli
+npm install -g angular/cli,
-clone, then ng serve -o to see visuals.
+cd into project directory, npm install, git clone, then ng serve -o to see visuals.